-Visiting Bradgate Park Accessibility Accessibility It is the aim of the Bradgate Park Trust that all members of the community should be able to enjoy Bradgate Park and Swithland Wood.
+Visiting Accessibility Accessibility It is the aim of the Bradgate Park Trust that all members of the community should be able to enjoy Bradgate Park and Swithland Wood.
 Whilst recognising that the physical nature of the Park and woodlands, means that not all areas will be accessible to everyone, the Trust aims to extend access so far as is reasonably possible.
-We hope that the following information will be of assistance in planning your visit: Parking: There are tarmac car parks at Newtown Linford (LE6 0HE), Hallgates (LE7 7HQ) and Hunts Hill (LE6 0AH) for Bradgate Park visitors.
-The car park at Newtown Linford has an area reserved for Blue Badge holders and there are designated ‘Disabled’ spaces at Hallgates.
-Please note car parking charges still apply. * Please note that Hunts Hill car park is on situated on hill side.
+We hope that the following information will be of assistance in planning your visit.
+Parking There are tarmac car parks at Newtown Linford (LE6 0HB), Hallgates (LE7 7HQ) and Hunts Hill (LE6 0AH).
+The car park at Newtown Linford has an area reserved for Blue Badge holders and there are designated ‘Disabled’ spaces at Hallgates. *Please note car parking charges still apply* Please note that Hunts Hill car park is situated on the hill side of the Park, with steep slopes.
 Swithland Wood car parks are stone surfaced and therefore not completely level.
-Drive-through Scheme: Vehicles are not normally permitted to enter Bradgate Park.
-However, the Trust operates a concessionary scheme for visitors with disabilities, who may drive through the Park between April – October on Thursday afternoons and Saturday mornings.
-There is no charge for this facility, but participants need to pre-book a ‘time slot’.
-Only Cars are admitted under this scheme.
-Such vehicles must display a valid Blue Badge with the Blue Badge holder present in the vehicle.
-Thursday from 12 noon until 5pm Please note: No Thursday Drive Through during school holidays Saturday 10.00am until 1.00pm Please note: No Saturday Drive Through on Saturday 18th August due a Park event.
-New booking system introduced for 2018, due to demand, bookable time slots introduced to ensure fair usage and control vehicles movement across the Park Pre-booking Essential call our Visitor Centre to book on 0116 236 2713 Ext 25 between 10.30am – 4.00pm Mini buses need to contact Estate Office to apply for a permit – Telephone the Estate Office for more information 0116 236 2713 Ext 22 - Monday – Friday 9am – 4pm Access for the less mobile: There is a level tarmac carriageway that runs between Newtown Linford and Hallgates car parks (approx. 2 miles) via the ruins of Bradgate House and the Deer Barn Buildings (Tearoom and Visitor Centre).
+Drive-through Scheme Suspended until further notice due to Covid-19 Vehicles are not normally permitted to enter Bradgate Park.
+However, the Trust operates a concessionary scheme for visitors who are Blue Badge holders, who may drive through the Park between April till October.
+Participants are required to pre-book a ‘time slot’.
+This can be done over the phone.
+Parking fees apply which can be paid at the entry gate.
+Drive through is currently suspended but in the past was Thursday afternoon and Saturday morning slots.
+No Drive Through during school holidays.
+Mini buses need to book in advance and the parking fee is £12, payment can be made over the phone at time of booking.
+Access for the less mobile There is a level tarmac carriageway that runs between Newtown Linford and Hallgates car parks (approx. 2 miles) via the ruins of Bradgate House and the Deer Barn Buildings (Tearoom and Visitor Centre).
 The carriageway is predominantly traffic-free (apart from Estate vehicles and occasional deliveries) and is very suitable for users of wheelchairs and mobility scooters.
 There are seats placed at regular intervals along the carriageway as well as at other convenient points within the Park, including at or near to the tops of hills.
 Swithland Wood has a stone track through the centre of the woodland.
 It is a more natural path and is more challenging for wheelchair access.
-Off Road Mobility Scooter: We have a ‘Tramper’ off-road mobility scooter available to borrow and this can be booked by contacting the Estate Office and booked in advance.
+Off Road Mobility Scooter We have a ‘Tramper’ off-road mobility scooter available to borrow and this can be booked by contacting the Estate Office [0116 236 2713] and booked in advance.
 Please note this is not available at short-notice and is for use at Bradgate Park only.
-When booked out the Tramper will be taken to the designated collection point by Park Wardens.
+We can offer this service for collection at Newtown Linford car park at 10.30am or 2pm weekdays and 10.30am on Saturday.
+The Tramper is not available Saturday afternoon, all day Sunday or Bank Holidays.
+We do ask for a small donation [given on collection of the Tramper to go towards the maintenance of the Tramper which can be made at the time of collection to the Park Warden.
+When booked out the Tramper will be taken to Newtown Linford car park by Park Wardens.
 There is an induction for first-time users.
-The Tramper is not booked out on Bank Holidays or weekends.
-Refreshments: There are Tearooms situated in the centre of the Park (Deer Barn) and off the Newtown Linford car park (Conservatory).
-Both are situated at ground floor level with either level or ramped access.
-Both tearooms cater for vegetarian and gluten-free diets.
-Toilet Facilities: There are public toilets at Bradgate Park situated at all three main car parks and also at the Deer Barn buildings.
+During the winter season (November till March) the tramper needs to be returned by 3:00pm due to the earlier closing times.
+Refreshments There is a Tearooms situated in the centre of the Park (Deer Barn) that is at ground floor level with a level access.
+Our tearoom caters for vegetarian and gluten-free diets.
+During the Covid 19 crisis we are only offering take-out service with a limited menu.
+Toilet Facilities There are public toilets at Bradgate Park situated at all three main car parks and also at the Deer Barn buildings.
 All have wheelchair-accessible toilet facilities.
-There is a ‘Changing Places’ facility at Newtown Linford that is accessible with a RADAR key.
-The toilets at Newtown Linford and the Deer Barn buildings have baby-changing facilities.
-Visitor Centre: The Bradgate Park Visitor Centre exhibition is wholly at ground floor level.
+At our Newtown Linford toilet block there is a ‘Changing Places’ (www.euansguide.com) facility which requires a RADAR key to gain access.
+The toilets at Newtown Linford and the Deer Barn building have baby-changing facilities.
+The Bradgate Park Visitor Centre exhibition is wholly at ground floor level.
 A portable induction loop is available at the reception desk.
-The exhibition has been laid out to allow easy access for wheelchair users and there is an accessible toilet next door.
-Hearing Loops Portable hearing loops are installed in the Visitor Centre, Deer Barn Tearoom and Conservatory Tearoom.
+The exhibition has been laid out to allow easy access for wheelchair users.
+Hearing Loops Portable hearing loops are installed in the Visitor Centre & Deer Barn Tearoom.